 Anger, Guilt and Shame

-The Importance of Emotions in Anxiety Disorders and Depression
+The Role of Emotions in the Development of Anxiety Disorders and Depression

 Most people who seek therapy do so because of feelings and emotions.
 Even if the main problem is one of

 incessant negative thinking, it's usually what we feel about the thoughts and our inability to control them that hurts.

 How we feel about having anxiety disorders and depression, or any illness for that matter, can make things worse –

 Dictionaries define emotions as strong feelings but they are more than this, they are a combination of feelings, thoughts and

 behaviours.
 Anger may involve feelings of tension in the chest, rapid heartbeat and increased blood pressure.
 We may think